Mental health issues are common; one in four people are affected every year.

 Presentations and talks

 We are sometimes able to visit offices to run basic sessions about issues such as mental health awareness and stress management.
 We have also developed a range of webinars on mental health.
 Our resources are limited but do contact us to see what is available.

-We also have a team of trained volunteers who are able to do talks about the Charity's services.
+We also have a team of staff who are able to do talks about the Charity's services.

 We are always pleased to be represented at events such as wellbeing days.
 If we are able to, we will identify a volunteer to staff a stand but otherwise, we can always send materials to ensure that the people who need our services are able to access them.
-Find out more or email our volunteer team.
+Find out more or email our team.